K1015/Catch-22-Pareto-Frontier-Watermark-in-LLMs/Additional-Results/Readme.md

 ![Back-Translation Probability Distribution](BackTranslation-prob.png)

 Back-translation produces localized spikes of correlated edits due to unconstrained semantic rewriting, with no systematic positional bias but substantially higher and more variable edit rates than the other attacks.
-This violation of the fixed-rate i.i.d. assumption corresponds to the high-noise regime where Theorem 2 predicts detection failure—consistent with our experimental observation that all watermarking schemes fail under back-translation (see Table 2 in the main paper).
+This violation of the fixed-rate i.i.d. assumption corresponds to the high-noise regime where Theorem 2 predicts detection failure—consistent with our experimental observation that all watermarking schemes fail under back-translation (see [Performance Evaluation](Performance-evaluation.md)).

 ## Summary

 These measurements demonstrate that practical paraphrasers are not strictly i.i.d., as they introduce short correlated spans of edits.
-However, marginally over positions, the edit probability is approximately uniform and tightly concentrated around $\varepsilon$ for attacks like DIPPER and synonym substitution.
+However, marginally over positions, the edit probability is approximately uniform and concentrated around $\varepsilon$ for attacks like DIPPER and synonym substitution.
 Consequently, our first-order i.i.d. substitution channel model in Theorem 2 provides a valid approximation for these realistic attacks, with higher-order semantic dependencies manifesting only as small deviations around the global edit rate.
 When paraphrasing operates with unconstrained edits, as in back-translation, all watermarking schemes fail—consistent with both our theoretical predictions and experimental observations.

 ## Paraphrasing Datasets